OpenMDAO/OpenMDAO/openmdao/docs/other/om_command.rst

     :cmd: openmdao n2 -h

 .. note::
-    Several of the example commands below make use of a files :code:`circuit.py` and :code:`circle_opt.py`.
+    Several of the example commands below make use of the files :code:`circuit.py` and :code:`circle_opt.py`.
 These files are located in the openmdao/test_suite/scripts directory.